 The Community Advisor (CA) position is critical to the success of PAYS.
 The CA supports students primarily while they are in residence at Walker Hall.
 The CA has primary responsibility for the safety and well-being of PAYS students when they are in the residence hall.
 In a typical day, the CA will spend the afternoons and evenings with students engaged in activities.
 Much of the CA’s time will be spent planning and preparing for weekly field trips and evening activities.
 Past activities have included a PAYS talent show, birthday celebrations, tie-dye, karaoke, sports activities, a dance and trips to the Village.

 Successful applicants will have a strong academic record and an open spirit that makes their contribution uniquely powerful.
-It is also preferable that the RA have an interest in and/or experience working with high school students.
+It is also preferable that the CA have an interest in and/or experience working with high school students.
 Educational experience is especially helpful.

 - Create & implement a PAYS activities calendar.

 - Ensure the safety and wellbeing of PAYS participants.